ntk148v/til/amazon/courses/aws-saa-c03/practices.md

 27. EFS

 - Can connect to EFS file systems from EC2 instances in the other AWS regions using an inter-region VPC peering connection, and from on-premises servers using an AWS VPN connection.

+28. Direct Connect

+- AWS Direct Connect lets you establish a dedicated network connection between your network and one of the AWS Direct Connect locations.